danstocker-legacy/nodes/README.md

 - `Debouncer`: Forwards batches of input values with debouncing.
 - `Throttler`: Forwards batches of input values with throttling.
 - `Interval`: Outputs `null` at intervals.
-- `Synchronizer`: Forwards all inputs sharing the same timestamp in one go, once they've all been received.

 ### StdIO